jonkelleyatrackspace/ops_api/README.md

     This will expose a set of opsapi extensions as a REST API.

+    Note: Please make sure this application is behind authentication for security.
+    Please use the SSL config options, give a passwd file, and either whitelist access to the API via firewall or keep it on a privately routed network.

+    Use the apache htpasswd utility to create your htpasswd files.

     Options:
-      -h, --help            show this help message and exit -d, --debug           Start the application in debugging mode.
+      -h, --help            show this help message and exit -d, --debug           Start the application with debug enabled.
-      --dir=DIRECTORY       Base directory to parse the extensions out of --force-json          Treats all calls as if they sent the 'Content-Type: application/json' header.
-May produce unexpected results
+      --dir=DIRECTORY       Directory to load SDK extensions from --force-json          Force the application to treat all incoming requests as 'Content-Type: application/json'
-      -p PORT, --port=PORT  Set the port to listen to on startup.
+      -p PORT, --port=PORT  The listening port
       -a ADDRESS, --address=ADDRESS
-                            Set the address to listen to on startup.
+                            Listening interface.
 Can be a hostname or an IPv4/v6 address.
       -c CERTFILE, --certfile=CERTFILE
-                            SSL Certificate File
+                            SSL Cert File
       -k KEYFILE, --keyfile=KEYFILE
                             SSL Private Key File
       -u UNIX_SOCKET, --unix-socket=UNIX_SOCKET
                             Bind opsapi to a unix domain socket

 ## API